 Wondering, "Is Therapy Right For Me?"
 Here's How To Know

-Is life bringing you down?
+Do you feel as if life is bringing you down?
 Maybe you're trying to navigate a romantic relationship, or you don't know how to cope with a death in the family.
 Perhaps you're tired of trying to manage your anxiety or depression on your own.
-Whatever you're dealing with in life, talking to an unbiased, compassionate ear may benefit you.
+Whatever you're facing, talking to an unbiased, compassionate ear may benefit you.

 Is Therapy Right For Me?